WebOrigami/docs/src/content/framework/intro5.md

 <span class="tutorialStep"></span> Browse to `what.html` to see: Hello, <strong>what</strong>!

-This support for formulas in file names is the aforementioned reason why Graph Origami only supports single quotes in formulas: Microsoft Windows can't handle double quotes in file names, so for cross-platform compatibility for formula file names, Graph Origami only supports single quotes.
+This support for formulas in file names is the aforementioned reason why Graph Origami only supports single quotes in formulas: Microsoft Windows can't handle double quotes in file names, so for cross-platform compatibility, Graph Origami only supports single quotes.

 The main point here is Graph Origami can treat any kind of graph as a metagraph.
 Putting a formula in a file name may seem strange, but it's an option available to you, and it does have its advantages.

 In this case, a visible `what.html` formula in the file system can serve as a useful indication that virtual content is going to appear at that point.
-On the other hand, when you put formulas in YAML files, you can add comments (put a `#` before them) and you can put formulas in an order that makes sense to you.
+On the other hand, when you put formulas in YAML files, you can add comments and you can put formulas in an order that makes sense to you.
+You're free to define formulas both ways in the same project.

 <span class="tutorialStep"></span> Because you won't be needing this file going forward, delete it.